Multalign Viewer shows amino acid and nucleotide sequences:

 A Reference structure should be chosen from the pulldown menu of structures associated with sequences in the alignment.
 One or more Structures to evaluate should be chosen from the list of remaining structures.
 The structures should already be superimposed, but the superposition can have been generated in any way, including manually (not necessarily using Structure...
 Match).

-One point per residue is used for the comparison.
 The distance between each reference-evaluation pair of residues aligned in the sequence alignment (or corresponding to the same residue, if the reference and evaluation structures are associated with the same sequence) is measured.
 The distances are assigned as a residue attribute of the evaluation structure(s), named matchDist by default.
 After attribute values have been assigned, Select by Attribute will appear, set to the new residue attribute.

 OK performs the comparison and dismisses the dialog, while Close just dismisses the dialog.
 Help opens this manual page in a browser window.